libigl/libigl/tutorial/tutorial.md

 ```

 **V** is a #N by 3 matrix which stores the coordinates of the vertices.
 Each
-row stores the coordinate of a vertex, with the x,y,z coordinates in the first,
+row stores the coordinate of a vertex, with its x,y and z coordinates in the first,
-second and third column respectively.
+second and third column, respectively.
 The matrix **F** stores the triangle
 connectivity: each line of **F** denotes a triangle whose 3 vertices are
-represented as indices pointing to vertex coordinates in **F**.
+represented as indices pointing to rows of **V**.

 ![A simple mesh made of 2 triangles and 4 vertices.](images/VF.png)

-Note that the order of the vertex indices in F determines the orientation of
+Note that the order of the vertex indices in **F** determines the orientation of
-the triangles and it should be consistent for the entire surface.
-As we will
+the triangles and it should thus be consistent for the entire surface.
-see later, additional properties of the mesh will be similarly stored as
-matrices.
 This simple representation has many advantages:

-* it is memory efficient and cache friendly
+1. it is memory efficient and cache friendly
-* the use of indices instead of pointers greatly simplifies debuggind
+2. the use of indices instead of pointers greatly simplifies debugging
-* the data can be trivially read/written on disk
+3. the data can be trivially copied and serialized

-libigl provides Input/Output functions to read and write common mesh formats.
+libigl provides input [output] functions to read [write] many common mesh formats.
-The reading/writing functions are named read\*.h and write\*.h, respectively.
+The IO functions are contained in the files read\*.h and write\*.h.
+As a general
+rule each libigl function is contained in a pair of .h/.cpp files with the same name.
+By default, the .h files include the corresponding cpp files, making the library header-only.

-Reading a mesh from file requires a single igl function call:
+Reading a mesh from a file requires a single igl function call:

 ```cpp
 igl::readOFF("../shared/cube.off", V, F);
 ```

-The functions read the mesh cube.off and fills the provided matrices V and F.
+The function reads the mesh cube.off and it fills the provided **V** and **F** matrices.
-Similarly, to write a mesh to file (in OBJ format):
+Similarly, a mesh can be written in an OBJ file using:

 ```cpp
 igl::writeOBJ("cube.obj",V,F);
 ```

-See [Example 101](101_FileIO/main.cpp) for the source code of a simple mesh
+[Example 101](101_FileIO/main.cpp) contains a simple mesh
 converter from OFF to OBJ format.

 ## Plotting surfaces [102]

-libigl contains an OpenGL viewer that can visualize surface and their
+libigl provides an glfw-based OpenGL 3.2 viewer to visualize surfaces, their
-properties.
+properties and additional debugging informations.

 The following code ([Example 102](102_DrawMesh/main.cpp)) is a basic skeleton
-that will be used over the entire tutorial.
-It is a standalone application that
+for all the examples that will be used in the tutorial.
-loads a mesh and visualize it.
+It is a standalone application that loads a mesh and uses the viewer to
+render it.

 ```cpp
 #include <igl/readOFF.h>